asumagic/tinydumbcpu/README.md

 ![mandel.b under TDCPU, C5G](https://i.imgur.com/UnkMOtT.png)

+### Usage

+#### Simulation

+You will need a C++17-compliant compiler and Verilator.

+For *nix, do `./run.sh /path/to/a/brainfsck/source.b`.
+It may take a while for the design to compile.

 ### Status

-- Can run mandelbrot compiled through bfcompiler in Icarus Verilog.
+- Can run mandelbrot compiled through bfcompiler and tested with Verilator.
 - Implemented for the [C5G board](http://c5g.terasic.com/) (Cyclone V GX Starter Kit).
 - Character input unimplemented.